gboulant/musicall/README.md

 # MusicAll - Create synthetic sounds with go

-This project is a tutorial framework to illustrates some basic elements of the music theory.
+This project is a tutorial framework that illustrates some basic elements of the music theory.
 Basic knowledge of what is a sound wave can be required (amplitude, frequency, timbre).

 **contact**: [Guillaume Boulant](mailto:gboulant@gmail.com?subject=musicall)